List of Modern Family characters: Phil Dunphy

 Philip Humphrey "Phil" Dunphy (Ty Burrell) is Claire's husband of 15 years who sees himself as the "cool dad".
 He dotes on his wife Claire and constantly tries to find ways to bond with his three kids.
-He is seen as very competitive, one example being his always beating his son at basketball.
+He is seen as very competitive, one example being his always beating his son in various sports or other competitions.
 He has a very juvenile attitude and is referred to by Claire as the "kid [she's] married to."
 He uses a parenting method that he calls "peerenting", which is a combination of talking like a peer but acting like a parent.

-Phil is a real estate agent who is very confident in his work, once saying, "I could sell a fur coat to an Eskimo."
+Phil is a realtor who is very confident in his work, once saying, "I could sell a fur coat to an Eskimo."
 Phil has a severe case of coulrophobia, which is first revealed when despite Mitchell's objection, Cameron comes to Luke's party dressed as a clown.
 This may stem from Phil's having found a dead clown in the woods when he was a child.
 Phil once dresses up as a clown for a kids' party but has a panic attack when he catches his reflection in multiple mirrors.
 Phil appears to love home repair yet never seems to get around to any of the jobs requested by Claire.
 Throughout season 1, his ongoing project is fixing the step.
 He at times shows a sort of crush-like affection for Gloria.
-However, he says he "would never stray from Claire," although Gloria did kiss him during a "kiss cam" segment at a basketball game in the final episode of season 1, "Family Portrait."
-He is also staring at her when she does something that makes Phil think she is sexy.
+However, he says he "would never stray from Claire," although Gloria did kiss him during a "kiss cam" segment at a basketball game in the final episode of season 1, "Family Portrait", however he was immediately regretful for not preventing it as he didn't want to do it.
 In college, he was a cheerleader at Fresno State and his birthday is on April 3.